House of Lara: The Manrique de Lara

-The only branch of the family to survive the Middle Ages were the Manrique de Lara, who supported the Catholic Monarchs in their war against the supporters of the contender Joanna la Beltraneja.
-In 1520, Emperor Charles V raised the House of Lara to the position of grandee, as dukes of Nájera and marquesses of Aguilar de Campoo.
+The only branch of the family to survive the Middle Ages were the Manrique de Lara, who supported the Catholic Monarchs in their war against the supporters of the contender Joanna la Beltraneja, Queen consort of Portugal and former Princess of Asturias.

+In 1520, Emperor Charles V raised this collateral line of the House of Lara to the position of Grandee, as Dukes of Nájera and Marquises of Aguilar de Campoo.
 Members of the family were to serve the crown as viceroys, captain generals, ambassadors and cardinals.
+María Luisa Manrique de Lara y Gonzaga, Vicereine of New Spain and patron of Juana Inés de la Cruz, matrilineally descends from this branch of the family.

 The first Count of Paredes de Nava became Master of the Order of Santiago.
 The authors Gómez Manrique and Jorge Manrique belong to this branch of the Lara.

 The original coat of arms is supposed to represent two cauldrons, which represent the ability of the family to sustain many followers.